elastic/enterprise-search-sharepoint-server-connector/README.rst

 <cmd> is the connector command, such as:

-- bootstrap to create a content source in Enterprise Search
+- 'bootstrap' to create a content source in Enterprise Search
-- full-sync to synchronize all data from Sharepoint Server to Enterprise Search
+- 'full-sync' to synchronize all data from Sharepoint Server to Enterprise Search
-- incremental-sync to synchronize recent data from Sharepoint Server to Enterprise Search
+- 'incremental-sync' to synchronize recent data from Sharepoint Server to Enterprise Search
-- deletion-sync to remove from Enterprise Search the data recently deleted from Sharepoint Server
+- 'deletion-sync' to remove from Enterprise Search the data recently deleted from Sharepoint Server
-- permission-sync to synchronize permissions of the users from Sharepoint Server Enterprise Search
+- 'permission-sync' to synchronize permissions of the users from Sharepoint Server Enterprise Search

-The connector will install supplied sharepoint_server_2016_connector.yml file into the package data files and use it when ran without -c option.
+The connector will install the supplied sharepoint_server_2016_connector.yml file into the package data files and use it when ran without -c option.
 You can either edit supplied sharepoint_server_2016_connector.yml file **before** installing the package, or run connector with -c <FILE_NAME> pointing to the config file you're willing to use, for example::